MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-portal.md

 Mail-enabled security groups will receive email notifications if this tenant is impacted by a service outage or incident.
 Learn more about [Service interruption notifications](service-interruption-notifications.md).

-### Allow users to try Power BI Pro
+### Allow users to try Power BI paid features

 ![Allow users to try Power BI Pro settings U I](media/service-admin-portal/allow-pro-trial.png)

-The setting to **Allow users to try Power BI Pro** is enabled by default.
+The setting to **Allow users to try Power BI paid features** is enabled by default.
 This setting increases your control over how users acquire Power BI Pro licenses.
 In scenarios where you have blocked self-service purchase, this setting lets users start a Power BI Pro trial.
 The end-user experience depends on how you combine license settings.
 The table below shows how the upgrade experience from Power BI (free) to Power BI Pro is affected by different setting combinations:

 | Self-service purchase setting | Allow user to try Power BI Pro setting | End-user experience |
 | ------ | ------ | ----- |